qsnake/gpaw/doc/exercises/summerschool.rst

   $ ~jjmo/summerschool/setup.sh
   $ source ~/.bashrc

 That will set up the environment for you so that you can use ASE, GPAW, VMD and matlpotlib.

+**Warning** runnig :command:`~jjmo/summerschool/setup.sh` owervrites users ~/.bashrc ~/.emacs ~/.pythonrc ~/.vmdrc and ~/.matplotlib directory.

 Notes
 -----